deric/puppet-zookeeper/README.md

    - `manage_service` (default: `true`) whether Puppet should ensure running service
    - `manage_service_file` when enabled on RHEL 7.0 a systemd config will be managed
    - `ensure_account` controls whether `zookeeper` user and group will be ensured (set to `false` to disable this feature)
+   - `install_method` controls whether ZooKeeper ist installed from binary (`package`) or source (`archive`) packages
+   - `archive_version` allows to specify an arbitrary version of ZooKeeper when using source packages
+   - `archive_install_dir` controls the installation directory when using source packages (defaults to `/opt`)
+   - `archive_symlink` controls the name of a version-independent symlink when using source packages
+   - `archive_dl_url` allows to change the download URL for source packages (defaults to apache.org)

-and many others, see the `init.pp` file for more details.
+and many others, see the `params.pp` file for more details.

 If your distribution has multiple packages for ZooKeeper, you can provide all package names as an array.